eburdon/Seng371-SoftwareEvolutionClassProject/README.md

 3. Community (sociotechnical environment)

 They each define some smaller questions their results hope to answer.

-This README file only contains a brief overview of each methodology - please visit folders M1\_ComplexityLanguage, M2\_SupportedProjects, and M3\_Community for step-by-step explanations of the exact steps I took in each one.
-This will include any source files, compile/run instructions, a list of links to each tool I used, a list of metrics, and a list of sources.
+This README file only contains a brief overview of each methodology.
+This entire project is intended to be reviewed in a report-syle format.
+Please visit folders M1\_ComplexityLanguage, M2\_SupportedProjects, and M3\_Community <i>in order</i> and read their README's (links provided in the next section).

+Each README includes explanations of the exact steps I took in each stage, as well as source files, compile/run instructions, a list of links to each tool I used, a list of metrics, and a list of sources.
+They also include "Results" and "Discussion" sections reviewing the signifance of discovered data.

 Overview of Methodologies
 ------------------------------------------